Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 }
 ```

-This model only provides an `id` since that's all that is needed for functionality of any model composing this model.
+This model only provides an `id` since that's all that is needed for IDREF functionality.
 Also later we'll add behavioral hook that will require this model.

 Let's update the `DisclosureModel` to compose the `IDModel`: